 Mississippi Scholarships

-Important Note: The purpose of this detailed listing is to help you plan your scholarship search throughout the year.
-Please find information below about scholarships for Mississippi students.
+Important Note: The purpose of this detailed listing of Mississippi scholarships for college is to help you plan your scholarship search throughout the year.
+Please find information below about scholarships specifically for Mississippi students.
 Some of the deadlines may be from prior years.
-Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the 2023-24 cycle.
+Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the current school year.
 Be sure to reach out to the sponsor or check sponsor websites for the most recent details.

 January

-This program is accepting applications from graduating high school seniors who have been accepted to an accredited four-year college or university and will begin college in fall as a college freshman.
-This is a selective scholarship program that advances higher education for passionate and determined students.
+UNCF Chevron Corporate Scholars – partnered with UNCF to create the Chevron Corporate Scholars Program.
+This program is accepting applications from graduating high school seniors who have been accepted to an accredited four-year HBCU and will begin college in fall as a college freshman.
+The Chevron Corporate Scholars Program is a selective scholarship program that advances higher education for passionate and determined students.
 It will award a two-year renewable scholarship for up to $15,000 (up to $7,500 freshmen year, up to $7,500 sophomore year) to highly capable future leaders who demonstrate academic achievement, strong leadership skills and an interest in the energy industry.
 Students accepted to this program will participate in a comprehensive career development and readiness curriculum and will be considered for internship opportunities with Chevron the summer following both their freshmen and sophomore years of college.
-The deadline to apply is January 18th.
-For more information, visit the website.
+Deadline to apply is January 18th.
+For more information on required fields of study and applying, visit the website.

 February

-This offers senior high school and 1st/2nd year college students with multiple scholarship opportunities.
+Jimmy Rane Foundation Scholarship offers senior high school and 1st/2nd year college students with multiple scholarship opportunities.
 Applicants must demonstrate financial need and academic work ethic.
-The deadline is February 7th.
+Minimum GPA: 3.0 The deadline is February 7th.
 Apply here.

 March

-This offers full tuition, fees, and book allowance.
-The deadline to apply is March 1.
-Eligibility: HS seniors, 2.5 GPA, 20 ACT, demonstrate leadership abilities through extracurricular activities, financial need, essay.
+Nissan Scholarship awards – full tuition, fees, and book allowance.
+The deadline to apply is March 1st.
+Eligibility: graduating Mississippi HS seniors, 2.5 GPA, 20 ACT (940 SAT), demonstrate leadership abilities through extracurricular activities, financial need, attending a MS public community college or university for the first associate’s or bachelor’s degree.
 Read more here.

 April

-This is for Dixie Boys or Majors (ages 13 & up) and the deadline is April 1st for seniors.
-Also, the Dixie Boys Scholarship Application is under the NEWS tab on their website.
+Dixie Boys Baseball Scholarship provides eleven (11) $1250 cash awards to Dixie Boys or Majors (ages 13 & up), their scholarship deadline is April 1st for seniors.
+Dixie Boys Scholarship Application is here.

-This is for individuals continuing their study in theatre.
-Applications for all graduate and undergraduate SETC scholarships are accepted annually in an amount of $5,000.
+SETC Steve Bayless Undergraduate Scholarship – The Southeastern Theatre Conference is proud to award scholarships for individuals continuing their study in theatre.
+The Bayless scholarship is $2000 for a high school student entering a college or university in the SETC region to major in theatre.
 Winning scholars are announced by June 30th and invited to attend the following year’s SETC Convention with registration and membership fees waived.
 Scholarship is made available upon proof of matriculation; scholars may use their award funds however they see fit.
-Deadline to apply is April 15th.
+The application period is Jan 1 to April 15th.
 Read more here.

 May

-Offers scholarships for students who have participated in organized competitive athletics and have sustained a life changing accident or illness (e.g. paralysis, blindness, cancer, amputation, head injuries).
+Swim with Mike – offers scholarships for students who have participated in organized competitive athletics before sustaining a life changing accident or illness (e.g. paralysis, blindness, cancer, amputation, head injuries).
 The deadline to apply is May 1st.
 Read more here

 June

-This scholarship is presented each year to Farm Bureau member students studying in an agriculture field.
+Young Farmers Scholarship Foundation – eleven awards are presented each year to Farm Bureau member students studying in an agriculture field.
 These scholarships are designed to provide opportunities to students who possess strong academic abilities and leadership qualities, and show a financial need.
-Typically, four YF&R Foundation Scholarships are awarded each year.
-Up to two of these scholarships are available to incoming freshmen.
 They are open to students attending any Mississippi university or community college.
-Awards $3,000 for 2 incoming freshmen attending a MS college/university.
+Awards are all for $3,000.
 The deadline to apply is June 1.
 Read more here.

-offers a varied amount to high school seniors who participate in the NOSB at least once during their high school career, have a career goal in the ocean sciences or a marine-related field, and demonstrate academic success and integrity.
-This application is due June 2nd.
+National Ocean Scholar Program – offers a varied amount to high school seniors who participate in the NOSB at least once during their high school career, have a career goal in the ocean sciences or a marine-related field, and demonstrate academic success and integrity.
+This application is due June 3rd.
 Read more here

 July